What is Food & Friends at Home?

 With the closing of schools in March 2020, the Children's Foundation, in partnership with local organizations, responded with a temporary emergency support initiative called Fresh Food for Kids that provided almost 100,000 nutritious meals to local children and youth in need in Dufferin, Wellington and Guelph.

-This initiative has transitioned to Food & Friends at Home to start the new school year.
-Families with children and youth supported by the Children’s Foundation through the Food & Friends Program will be eligible to register for a Food & Friends at Home kit.
+This initiative has transitioned to Food & Friends at Home since the start of the new school year.
+Families with children and youth supported by the Children’s Foundation through the Food & Friends Program are eligible to register for a Food & Friends at Home kit.
 This kit will provide one snack for each day of a two week period similar to what would be provided through a Food & Friends student nutrition program.